hasura/3factor-example/README.md

 ### Step 5: Use serverless functions

 Now, that you have locally developed and tested your app.
-Let's deploy all our functions to AWS Lambda and update the Event Triggers from localhost HTTP APIs to Lambda APIs.
+Let's deploy all these functions to AWS Lambda and update the Event Triggers from localhost HTTP APIs to Lambda APIs.

-Serverless functions are a crucial component of 3factor as it ensures many capabilities like infinite scale, no-ops and cost.
+Serverless functions are a crucial component of 3factor as it provides infinite scale, no-ops and optimal cost.

 To prepare our HTTP APIs for Lambda, we need to wrap the business logic in a Lambda "context".
 The Lambda context for `validate-order` is given in [validate-order/lambdaCtx.js](src/backend/validate-order/lambdaCtx.js).
 Let's package this as a zip file and deploy to Lambda:

 ```bash
 $ zip -r validate-order.zip validate-order/*
 ```
+Do the same for the other Event Triggers.

 There are many tutorials to deploy a NodeJS package on AWS Lambda with API Gateway for e.g. [this](https://github.com/hasura/graphql-serverless/tree/master/aws-nodejs/apollo-sequelize#deployment).
 We will keep Lambda deployment out of the scope of this tutorial.